 By focusing interpretation initially on the sculpture, the context and landscape implicit in its conception and construction can be celebrated.
 We are currently working with a range of partners including SoundStorm Music Education, Pavilion Dance South West and the Bournemouth Symphony Orchestra to deliver projects to young people.

-We will be working towards creating resources that will benefit a continual and sustained focus on the sculpture, its importance for Poole and its cultural heritage and the environment.
+These resources were made possible by the generous support of the Heritage Lottery Fund and Arts Council England will enable a continual and sustained focus on the sculpture, its importance for Poole and its cultural heritage and the environment.

 Sculpture into Song